sd17spring/sd17spring.github.io/_assignments/mini-project-4-interactive-visualization.md

   * What do you view as the biggest risks to you being successful on this project?

 This deliverable will not factor into your project grade.
-The purpose is purely to allow us to help shape your project in useful directions - and potenially adapt classtime to better prepare you for your journeys.**
+The purpose is purely to allow us to help shape your project in useful directions - and potentially adapt classtime to better prepare you for your journeys.
-**

-**Note: you can start your project before professors have seen your proposals**
+**Note: you can start your project before professors have seen your proposals.**

 ### Mid-Project Checkin

+_Due: {{ page.parts[1].due_date | date: '%a %b %-d' }}_

 We are requiring a mid-project check-in for this project.
 You must meet with a NINJA by end-of-the-day Thursday March 2nd (we do not have class on that day).